jason-c-daniels/Jcd.SRecord/docs/Jcd.SRecord.Extensions.CharExtensions.ThrowArgumentExceptionIfNotValidForSRecordComment(thischar).md

 ## CharExtensions.ThrowArgumentExceptionIfNotValidForSRecordComment(this char) Method

-Throws an ArgumentException if the character can't be used for an SRecord comment.
+Throws an ArgumentException if the character can't be used for an SRecordData comment.

 ```csharp
 public static void ThrowArgumentExceptionIfNotValidForSRecordComment(this char character);